 Just last month, the Department for Promotion of Industry and Internal Trade (DPIIT) frequently made the news when it urged ecommerce platforms such as Amazon and Flipkart to display the ‘country of origin’ tag on products being listed on their website.
 The ‘country of origin’ tag is meant to enable customers to make an informed decision, as also, to uplift Indian sellers and their products against the global competition in the market.

 However, Inc42’s queries to DPIIT, about any measures taken by the government to recover Indian sellers’ dues from Club Factory, have yielded no replies thus far.
 To date, no government representative has spoken on the issue, which begs the question — who is answerable here?
 Is there a government body working to safeguard the interests of Indian sellers against a Chinese company?
 Or is the tale of Club Factory another sordid addition to the long list of Indian sellers being looted of their hard-earned money by big corporations which escape accountability at will.

-Something similar had happened in June last year when Indian vendors alleged that their pending dues weren’t fulfilled by digital commerce platform HomeShop18.
+Something similar happened in June last year when Indian vendors alleged that their dues weren’t paid by digital commerce platform HomeShop18.
 The initial rumblings of distress came after the Network18 Media and Investments Ltd-owned HomeShop18 was acquired by another company called SkyBlue Buildwell Private Limited.

 While sellers were still hopeful that their dues would be cleared, confusing statements and failure to complete payments from the new management of the company sparked protests by a group of sellers associated with the HomeShop18 Vendors Association, outside the Network18 office in FilmCity, Noida, Uttar Pradesh.
 The Network18 Group is owned by Reliance chairman Mukesh Ambani.